SAP/fundamental-ngx/PLATFORM_README.md

 ## Description

-The `@fundamental-ngx/platform` is built on top of the `@fundamental-ngx/core` to enhance existing functionality and to provide a higher abstraction for the components by hiding most of the internal implementation details.
+The `@fundamental-ngx/platform` is built on top of the `@fundamental-ngx/core` to enhance existing functionality and to provide a higeer abstraction for the components by hiding most of the internal implementation details.
 The goal is to create a layer which is closer to application development and not to the library creators.

 Since there is a plan to generate UI programatically then components must be instantiable (they cannot be directives).